The Reducing Balance Method: A Dynamic Approach to Depreciation

 Definition

-The Reducing Balance Method calculates depreciation as a fixed percentage of the asset’s book value each year.
-Since the book value decreases annually, the depreciation expense also reduces over time.
+The Reducing Balance Method calculates depreciation as a fixed percentage of the asset’s book value at the beginning of each accounting year.
+Since the book value decreases every year, the depreciation expense also reduces annually, creating an “accelerated” pattern.

 Key Features: